Psychiatric & Integrative Mental Health & Lifestyle Medicine Care · Telehealth

 A standalone tiered group program — Foundation ($97/mo), Integrative ($147/mo), or VIP ($247/mo) — covering the six pillars of lifestyle medicine.
 Available on its own or alongside psychiatric care.
 No psychiatric appointment required to enroll.

 Explore the Program & Enroll →A dedicated, immersive healing experience unlike anything in conventional psychiatric care.
 Profound therapeutic work compressed into 2–3 consecutive days of deep processing.
+Held in person in Kissimmee, Florida.

 Consistent, ongoing support — building depth over time through regular therapeutic contact.
 All sessions conducted via secure, HIPAA-compliant telehealth.
+In-person intensives also available in Kissimmee, Florida.

 Always start with a free 15-min discovery call